Lavoro Autonomo in Italy 2026: Partita IVA, taxes, INPS - complete guide for freelancers

 With apostille and translation into Italian

-• Certificate from professional association
+• Certificate from a professional association

-• Photos
+• Photographs

 Passport format